-Barbados Fertility Centre specialises in Male Infertility with up to 90% of cases that we see requiring ICSI.
+Barbados Fertility Centre specializes in Male Infertility with up to 90% of cases that we see requiring ICSI.
 Male infertility is very common, affecting about one in twenty men.
 Male factor is present in almost half of all infertile couples and about one third of all IVF procedures are performed for male factor infertility.
 For most men the discovery that they are infertile comes as a total surprise.

 It must be remembered that the testis have two distinct roles.

 The first is to produce the male sex hormone, testosterone, which is important for providing sex drive, erections, strong muscles and basically giving a man a general feeling of well being.
 All these things can be described as virility.

 The second function of the testis is to produce millions of sperm everyday, a process that occurs inside each testis.
 For most infertile men it is only this process that is at fault and a reduced number or poor quality of sperm are produced.

 Most infertile men produce low numbers of sperm, which may also show both poor swimming ability (called motility) and be abnormally shaped (morphology).
 In such men, only a small number of normally shaped motile sperm are likely to swim up the woman’s fallopian tube into the vicinity of the egg and even then may be unable to fertilise the egg.

 Why does this problem develop?
 We now believe that most cases are genetic.
 In other words, these men are born without the genetic information that would allow sperm production to occur normally.
 No treatment for men to improve sperm counts is likely to become available.
 IVF techniques offer hope though, as they require fewer normal sperm than nature.

 In the remaining one third of infertile men, we can find a likely cause for their infertility including:

 - Obstruction to the passage of sperm from the back of the testis to the outside can result from blockage or absence of the vas deferens.
 Common causes include, obviously, vasectomy, but any history of injury, and other surgery or sexually transmitted disease may be important.